talvbansal/media-manager/README.md

 </script>
 ```

-This tells Vue to use an element with the id of `app` on your page as its container.
-This allows you to target a specific area in which `vue.js` will interact.
+This tells Vue to use an element with the id of `app` on your page as its container - a specific area in which `vue.js` will interact.
+Vue will not interact with anything outside of this element.

 You will also need to add the following to your layout if it doesn't already exist.
 It provides the `csrfToken` used for the `vue-resource` http requests that the Media Manager will make.